-- Racing or competition use, modification of original parts, abnormal strain. - 2 Lack of proper maintenance and off-season storage as described in the Owner's Manual, improper mounting of the motor, installation of parts or accessories that are not equivalent in design and quality to genuine Yamaha parts. - 3.
-Operation of the motor at an rpm other than specified, improper propeller selection, use of lubricants, oils, and fuel/oil mixtures that are not suitable for outboard motor use. - 4 Damage as a result of accidents, collisions, contact with foreign materials, or submersion. - 5.
-Growth of marine organisms on motor surfaces. - 6.
-Normal deterioration.
+- 1. Racing or competition use, modification of original parts, abnormal strain. - Lack of proper maintenance and off season storage as described in the Owner's Manual, installation of parts or accessories that are not equivalent in design and quality genuine Yamaha parts. - 3.
+Operation of the motor at an rpm other than specified, use of lubricants or oils that are not suitable for outboard motor use. - 4.
+Damage as a result of accidents, collisions, contact with foreign materials, or submersion. - Growth of marine organism on motor surfaces. - Normal deterioration.

 SPECIFIC PARTS EXCLUDED FROM WARRANTY.
-Parts replaced due to normal wear or routine maintenance such as oil, spark plugs, shear pins, propellers, hubs, fuel and oil filters, brushes for the starter motor and power till motor, water pump impellers, and anodes are not covered by warranty.
-Charges for removal of the motor from a boat and transporting the motor to and from an authorized Yamaha outboard dealer are excluded from warranty coverage.
+Parts replaced due to normal wear or routine maintenance such as oil, spark plugs, shear pins, propellers, hubs, fuel and oil filters, brushes for the starter motor and power tilt motor, water pump impellers, and anodes, are not covered by warranty.

+Charges for removal of the motor from a boat and transporting the motor to and from an authorized Yamaha Outboard Motor Dealer are excluded from warranty coverage.

-Specific parts excluded from the second year of warranty (if applicable) are:
+Specific parts excluded from the second and third year of warranty (if applicable) are: